jean-emmanuel/loop192/man/MANUAL.md

 * `-p, --osc-port` <port>:
     OSC input port (udp port number or unix socket path)

+* `-r, --release-controls` [<int> ...]:
+    List of control numbers separated by spaces that should be reset to 0 when muting a loop or stopping transport

 * `-j, --jack-transport`:
     Sync to jack transport